First Nations events and reconciliation action - ballarat

 at BADAC Market St Carpark and entry via 108 Armstrong St, Ballarat Central

-When: 9:15am, Monday 26th May
+9:15am, Monday 26th May

-• Smoking Ceremony to commemorate this significant date
+• Smoking Ceremony to commemorate Stolen Generations

 9:45am Morning Tea and Pathways to Healing Yarning Circle in the Tree Room